Extra cash for your holiday spending in Uganda

 While this extra ‘pocket money’ is a necessary part of your safari, it is not part of your package.
 So, keep in mind that this is more money than what your safari costs.
 Here is a full article to help you understand the details involved in the cost of your safari.

-If you have any further questions about carrying money on safari, feel free to ask our recommendation.
-Additionally, we can help you get a Ugandan Sim card for the length of your trip so that you can pay for things with mobile money instead of cash.
+If you have any further questions about carrying money on safari, feel free to ask for our recommendation.
+Additionally, we can help you get a Ugandan SIM card for the length of your trip so that you can pay for things with mobile money instead of cash.

 Related articles